DannLK/TOHacks/README.md

 # TOHacks

 ---
-Created for TOHacks2018 Hackathon in collaboration with:
+Created for TOHacks 2018 Hackathon in collaboration with:

 - Benjamin Li  ([@benjamintli](https://github.com/benjamintli))